 Using slightly warm water, wash the desired parts of the RC car under the sink while rinsing gently so that you are able to wipe away any dirt and grime that may have accumulated over time.
 Try to use hands and avoid tugging any wires during the process to rinse the car.
 The water pressure should get the dirt removed away while the remaining dirt can be removed easily with the help of hands.
 You may apply soap to some parts for thorough cleaning and take your time to clean it appropriately.
 Where wiring is not present, you may as well use toothbrush.
 With the help of a toothbrush, you can remove dirt from areas where it could not be removed by rinsing with hands.

-The RC car can be dried either using compressed air or hair dryer.
+The clean RC car can be dried either using compressed air or hair dryer.
 Stand a little away from the car while using either of the two devices to properly channel the air flow towards the appropriate part and remove any part of dirt that could not be exterminated during the washing process.

-Ensure that when you use a hair dryer, no part of the RC car gets melted because of the heat.
+Ensure that when you use a hair dryer, no part of the clean RC car gets melted because of the heat.
 Moreover, if you are using compressed air, keep the pressure Per Square Inch as low as possible so that you do not tear away the car’s body and components.
 A rag or piece of cloth can be the ideal alternative to compressed air or hair dryer.
 Now, place the car’s body and engine compartment aside to get dried as you move on to cleaning the electric motor.

 Part 3: Clean the electric motor